PriyanshuSharma0326/landing-page-1/README.md

 ## Welcome! 👋

-A simple Landing Page for a furniture site.
+A simple responsive Landing Page for a furniture site.
-Not responsive.